NARI1108/BMI/README.md

 <p>Because calculating this value will help you to know whether you are considered fat or thin or within the normal range according to your height and weight.</p>
 <p>Do you know your <strong>BMI</strong>?</p>
 <p>Do you know if you are fat or not?
 No? you do not know?</p>
+ <p>So you are one of those who need this software!
+Using this software, you can calculate your body BMI by presenting your height and weight!
+So download this software as soon as possible.</p>

 ## <img align="left" alt="GIF" height="50px" src="https://www.toptimenet.com/images/setting.gif"/>
   <ul>